TiiZss/BreakingLab/README.md

 docker
 ```
 For any other distro, use the prefered way to install docker.
 Here you have how to install Docker Desktop on linux: https://docs.docker.com/desktop/install/linux-install/

-##### Mac
-If you want to install Docker in your Mac, please follow this guide: https://docs.docker.com/desktop/install/mac-install/

 #### 3) Start an app on localhost